telerik/maui-docs/controls/treeview/xamarin-migration.md

 ---
 title: Migrating from Xamarin
 page_title: Migrating the TreeView from Xamarin.Forms to .NET MAUI
-description: "Learn how to migrate the Telerik UI for Xamarin TreeView to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages. "
+description: Learn how to migrate the Telerik UI for Xamarin TreeView to the Telerik UI for .NET MAUI framework by updating the namespaces and the incompatible NuGet packages.
 tags: maui, dotnet maui, telerik maui, migration, xamarin.forms, treeview
 slug: migrate-xamarin-treeview-to-maui
 position: 20